j-schreiber/js-sf-cli-plugin/messages/jsc.manifest.rollout.md

 Placeholder - Prints all subcommand outputs to terminal (e.g. deployed source files, package install status, etc)

+# flags.validate-only.summary

+Only validate the manifest file, do not perform any rollout actions like package installs or source deploys.

 # examples

 - <%= config.bin %> <%= command.id %>